i-look-like-tintin/TCExplorer/README.md

 - ~~Mobile app no longer functions correctly.
 Control toggles not switching between desktop to mobile.~~ Fixed, I fat-fingered lol
 - QUERY: Sweeping changes have been made to the application in version ~~0.13.0~~ 0.14.0, by a tired developer who didn't bother to thoroughly test.
 Things may go wrong.
 If things do go wrong, feel free to yell at developer.
 - Mobile view does not handle rotation to landscape correctly.
 As of 0.14.0, mobile view now requires further updates to remain functional with scenario comparison.
-- Intensity colours option is super duper unperformant.
-I will look at fixing at some point.
+- ~~Intensity colours option is super duper unperformant.
+I will look at fixing at some point.~~ Fixed.
 -  Certain info boxes are not clearing when views are switched.
 For example, intensity categories and scenario comparison info both persist when switching to heatmap.
 -  Heatmap option should be greyed out when in comparison view, or some form of heatmap comparison added?